hodnettg/dotfiles/README.md

 * Comment out alias that maps nvim to vim if on system without neovim.
 If using Neovim use `:PlugInstall` to install plugins (vim plugins are managed manually via dotfiles)

+* You may want to make sure git is using nvim as your default editor with:
+  `git config --global core.editor "nvim"`